dailybruin/the-stack/_posts/2020-05-10-covid-model.md

 </div>

 # Conclusion

+The potential spread of the virus depicted above does not take into account interactions in shared spaces such as bruinwalk, libraries, dining halls, etc. or the fact that the same lecture hall is used, i.e., the same chairs are reused and such surfaces might be a source of infection.
+These models also do not show the potential spread through shared living spaces such as dorms and apartments.
+Consequently, COVID-19 could be much more infectious through the UCLA community than the models above show.
+In fear of outbreaks, [California State University campuses will remain closed](https://www2.calstate.edu/csu-system/news/Pages/CSU-Chancellor-Timothy-P-Whites-Statement-on-Fall-2020-University-Operational-Plans.aspx) for the Fall 2020 semester, and the 23 universities in this system will proceed with primarily virtual instruction.
+UCLA has yet to make a decision on whether the Fall 2020 quarter will be held virtually or whether there will be some in-person instruction.

 As of May 11, there are over 1.3 million confirmed cases and over 80,000 deaths in the U.S. In LA County, there are over 32,00 confirmed cases and over 1,500 deaths.
 LA County is offering free coronavirus tests for all residents and working to test up to 10,000 people every day, with each site capable of running 100 to 500 tests per day.
 Up to one in four COVID-19 patients may remain asymptomatic and never quarantine.
 Asymptomatic carriers may therefore be more likely to spread the virus than those who show symptoms, get tested and quarantine themselves.
 It is crucial to practice social distancing, wash hands and wear a cloth mask to prevent the virus from spreading, according to the CDC.